Alice C. Linsley

 Eusebius Hieronymus, better known as St. Jerome (c.347-420), was one of the most learned men of Christian antiquity.
+His grasp of ancient Semitic roots is astonishing.
 He was a classically trained scholar who became a monk and resided in Bethlehem, practicing extreme ascetical practices.
 He is the translator of the Latin Vulgate and a gifted interpreter of the Bible.
 The following reflections of St. Jerome on Genesis help us to understand some of the more difficult passages.

 The water of creation prefigures the water of baptism.

 In the beginning of Genesis, it is written: "And the Spirit was stirring above the waters."
 You see, then, what it says in the beginning of Genesis.
 Now for its mystical meaning - "The Spirit was stirring above the waters" - already at that time baptism was being foreshadowed.
 It could not be true baptism, to be sure, without the Spirit.
 (Homilies 10)

 To be sure, if there was water and the Spirit, there was also from the beginning the Pleromic Blood of Jesus, for these three - the water, the Spirit and the Blood - bear eternal witness to the Truth.

 On the Tree of Life at the sacred center

 Now if wisdom is the tree of life, Wisdom itself is Christ.
 You understand now that the man who is blessed and holy is compared to this tree - that is, he is compared to Wisdom.
 Consequently, you see too that the just man, that blessed man who has not followed the counsel of the wicked - who has not done that but has done this - is like the tree that is planted near running water.
 He is, in other words, like Christ, inasmuch as he "raised us up together and seated us together in heaven."
 You see then that we shall reign together with Christ in heaven.
 You see too that because this tree has been planted there together with him.
 (Homilies 1)